Adityad92/challenge-devops/docs/golang/projects/1-Simple-CLI-Tool.md

     * Checking the status of a service (e.g., a web server)
     * Converting files between formats (e.g., text to JSON)
     * Generating random passwords
-* **Learning:**  This project introduces you to basic Go syntax, handling command-line arguments, and interacting with the operating system.

-Great!
-Let's dive into the code for checking the status of a service and converting files between formats.

 **1. Checking the Status of a Service:**